High Fidelity (film): Additional songs

+One of the challenges that the screenwriters faced was figuring out which songs would be used where in the film because Rob, Dick and Barry "are such musical snobs," according to Cusack.
+He and his screenwriting partners listened to 2,000 songs and picked 70 song cues.

 Release

 High Fidelity premiered at the El Capitan Theater in Hollywood.
 The post-party was held at the Sunset Room, where Tenacious D performed.
-The film was opened in a wide release in the United States on March 31, 2000, grossing $6.4 million during its opening weekend and finishing in fifth place at the US box office.
-It opened July 21, 2000 in the United Kingdom on 227 screens and grossed $1.1 million, finishing fourth for the weekend.
+The film was opened in a wide release in the United States on March 31, 2000, grossing $6.4 million during its opening weekend and finishing in fifth place at the US box office behind Erin Brockovich, The Road to El Dorado, The Skulls and Romeo Must Die.
+It opened July 21, 2000 in the United Kingdom on 227 screens and grossed $1.1 million, finishing fourth for the weekend below Stuart Little, Chicken Run and Mission: Impossible 2.
 It went on to gross $47.1 million worldwide, of which $27.3 million was from the US and Canada.

+Controversy

+High Fidelity was connected to a brief controversy surrounding the Disney/Pixar film Toy Story 2 following the October 17, 2000 release of the latter film's "Ultimate Toy Box" edition, in which around 1,000 DVD copies that were shipped to Costco stores had a pressing error which caused a scene from High Fidelity to play in the middle of Toy Story 2.
+The scene in question, which featured the use of the word "fuck" multiple times, prompted a number of complaints from consumers, causing Costco to eventually recall the defective units from shelves and later go on to replace them.
+The defect was caused by a "content mix" error according to Technicolor, which manufactured the discs, and versions of Toy Story 2 outside of the "Ultimate Toy Box" release were not affected by the manufacturing error.
+According to Buena Vista Home Entertainment, less than 1% of the shipped Toy Story 2 discs were printed with the High Fidelity glitch.